abarker/typped/doc/sphinx_docs/dispatching.rst

 In a standard Pratt parser each token can have associated with it a single, fixed head handler function, a single, fixed tail handler function, or one of each.
-Preconditioned dispatching generalizes this:  each token can have multiple possible head and/or tail handler functions associated with it.
+Preconditioned dispatching generalizes this: Each token can have multiple possible head and/or tail handler functions associated with it.
 The choice of which of the possible handler functions to use to process a token is made at at the time the token is parsed, based on the conditions (i.e., the